LeaderPortfolio

 Philanthropy

-Kirk has made various philanthropic contributions.
-Following the sale of General Injectables and Vaccines, he donated $1 million to Radford University, creating the Zylphia Shu-En Kirk Endowment.
-He has also served on the boards of the Radford University Foundation and the University of Virginia.
-Kirk has also donated substantially to political causes.
+Kirk's philanthropy includes a $1 million donation to Radford University, which established the Zylphia Shu-En Kirk Endowment.
+He served on the boards of the Radford University Foundation and the University's Board of Visitors.
+Kirk has also donated to political causes and considers himself an independent.
+His philanthropy score is 1 on a scale of 1–5, indicating limited major charitable giving relative to his wealth.

 Career Timeline